theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 <!--This is a positive framing – we could also say "hasn't updated around 20%"-->
 **This means that the World Bank updates around 80% of its data catalogues.
 In this case study we therefore *cannot* reject hypothesis 1b: despite the uneven release cycle we may support the hypothesis that data catalogues are continuously updated.**

+### Addendum

+While the update cycle of the World Bank's data catalogues seems reasonable, there are serious gaps in important indicators.
+For example, a key metric to mitigate climate change is carbon emissions.
+The most recent numbers are only from 2010!
+While this is certainly not the Bank's fault, an updated dataset should also contain timely data.

+<div style="width:600px; font-family:'Helvetica Neue', Helvetica, Arial, sans-serif; line-height:20px"><div style="background-color:#333; padding:0px 5px; font-weight:bold"><div style="color:#fff; font-size:12px; line-height:20px;"><a href="http://data.worldbank.org/indicator/EN.ATM.CO2E.KT/countries?display=graph" style="color:#fff;text-decoration:none;" class="active">CO2 emissions (kt)</a></div></div><script type="text/javascript">widgetContext = { "url": "http://data.worldbank.org/widgets/indicator/0/web_widgets_3/EN.ATM.CO2E.KT/countries/1W", "width": 600, "height": 200, "widgetid": "web_widget_iframe_ea74e1142afed7b93751806f0dacae63" };</script><div id="web_widget_iframe_ea74e1142afed7b93751806f0dacae63"></div><script src="http://data.worldbank.org/profiles/datafinder/modules/contrib/web_widgets/iframe/web_widgets_iframe.js"></script><div style="font-size: 10px; color:#000">Data from <a href="http://data.worldbank.org/indicator/EN.ATM.CO2E.KT/countries?display=graph" style="color:#CCC;">World Bank</a></div></div>

+Hans Rosling, in an [interview](http://blog.okfn.org/2013/01/21/carbon-dioxide-data-is-not-on-the-worlds-dashboard-says-hans-rosling/), puts it in colourful words:

+> I was with the Minister of Environment and she was going to Durban.
+And I said: "But you are going to Durban with eleven and a half month constipation.
+What if all of this shit comes out on stage?
+That would be embarrassing wouldn’t it?”

 ## 2. The London Datastore